hgryoo/cubrid-manual/en/sql/partition.rst

         PARTITION before_2000 VALUES LESS THAN (2000),
         PARTITION before_2008 VALUES LESS THAN (2008)
     );

 When creating partitions, CUBRID sorts the user supplied range values from smallest to largest and creates the non-overlapping intervals from the sorted list.
-In the above example, the created range intervals are [-inf, 2000) and [2000, 2008).
-The identifier **MAXVALUE** can be used to specify an infinite upper limit for a partition.
+In the above example, the created range intervals are [-inf, 2000) and [2000, 2008).The identifier **MAXVALUE** can be used to specify an infinite upper limit for a partition.

 .. code-block:: sql